-Plain radiographs may aid in diagnosis by revealing subtle periosteal/cortical changes.1 In light of studies indicating an association between pincer-type FAI and increased risk for FNSF, findings of coxa profunda and/or acetabular retroversion should increase index of suspicion for occult FNSF; especially if other risk factors for stress fracture are present.7 False negative radiographs are common (especially in the first 2-3 weeks after onset of symptoms).1-5 Bone scan has high sensitivity but lower specificity so has fallen out of favor.1-5 MRI is considered the gold standard for imaging suspected stress fractures.1-5 It can identify early signs of stress fracture (bony and/ or soft tissue edema) as early as one to two days after symptoms onset.
+Plain radiographs may aid in diagnosis by revealing subtle periosteal/cortical changes.1 In light of studies indicating an association between pincer-type FAI and increased risk for FNSF, findings of coxa profunda and/or acetabular retroversion should increase index of suspicion for occult FNSF; especially if other risk factors for stress fracture are present.7 False negative radiographs are common (especially in the first 2-3 weeks after onset of symptoms).1-5 Bone scan has high sensitivity but lower specificity so has fallen out of favor.1-5 MRI is considered the gold standard for imaging suspected stress fractures.1-5,7 It can identify early signs of stress fracture (bony and/ or soft tissue edema) as early as one to two days after symptoms onset.
 8 Compared to other diagnostic modalities, MRI has demonstrated to be more sensitive and specific in detecting FNSFs.
-6 CT (computed tomography) and/or SPECT (single positron emission CT) are helpful when imaging of bony detail is needed (e.g., determining whether fracture is complete or incomplete; or imaging of sacrum or pars interarticularis) or when MRI is contraindicated.1-5,10
+6 CT (computed tomography) and/or SPECT (single positron emission CT) are helpful when imaging of bony detail is needed (e.g., determining whether fracture is complete or incomplete, imaging of sacrum or pars interarticularis), or when MRI is contraindicated.1-5,8

 Supplemental assessment tools

-DEXA scan to assess for osteoporosis or low bone mineral density in individuals with recurrent or high risk stress fractures.14 There have been multiple proposed classification guidelines for FNSF which may be divided into types I-IV in order of increasing severity.6
+A DEXA scan can be used to assess for osteoporosis or low bone mineral density in individuals with recurrent or high risk stress fractures.14 There have been multiple proposed classification guidelines for FNSF which may be divided into types I-IV in order of increasing severity.6

 Early predictions of outcomes

 Outcome depends upon anatomic location and grade of the injury.
-The grade of the injury (usually based upon MRI findings) indicates severity of injury, ranging from stress reaction to complete fracture.2,13 The grade of the injury has been found to be predictive of time to healing and return to play for athletes.2 Higher grade injuries carry a greater risk of developing complications and require longer to progress to healing.1,2
+The grade of the injury (usually based upon MRI findings) indicates severity of injury, ranging from stress reaction to complete fracture.2,16 The grade of the injury has been found to be predictive of time to healing and return to play for athletes.2 Higher grade injuries carry a greater risk of developing complications and require longer healing time.1,2

-Environmental factors include: the terrain/surface upon which an activity is performed and the equipment used for the activity.
+Environmental factors include the terrain/surface upon which an activity is performed, and the equipment used for the activity.
 More specifically, with reference to surfaces, activities performed on hard (unyielding) surfaces are at higher risk of producing stress fractures.
-Running on irregular terrain and/or hills also increases risk.6 Femoral neck1, sacral, and pubic rami1stress fractures occur more commonly in long distance runners.3,5 Femoral shaft fractures are more related to jumping.3
+Running on irregular terrain and/or hills also increases the risk.20 Femoral neck,1 sacral, and pubic ramus1 stress fractures occur more commonly in long distance runners.3,5 Femoral shaft fractures are more related to jumping.3

 Social role and social support system

 Tension-sided femoral neck fractures are classified as high-risk fractures and may require a lengthy period of non-weight-bearing, causing the patient to require assistance for certain activities (carrying things is difficult due to the need to use crutches).
 Athletes who are part of a team may have additional anxiety about inability to participate.
-Military recruits with stress fractures may have to delay training, or maybe medically discharged if complications like fracture completion and/or avascular necrosis occur or if they are unable to return to pre-injury level of activity.
+Military recruits with stress fractures may have to delay training or may be medically discharged if complications such as fracture completion and/or avascular necrosis occur or if they are unable to return to pre-injury level of activity.